shadikur/useful-shell/README.md

 ./wp_ready.sh
 ```

 Follow the rest of instruction.
 Let me know if you need any further help.
+Thank you very much for reading.